Dr Patrick Pang

 - Pang, PCI.; Chang, S.; Verspoor, K.; Pearce, J. Innovation in designing health information websites: Results from a quantitative study.
 Pacific Asia Conference on Information Systems, PACIS 2016 - Proceedings.
 AISel.
 2016.

 - Pang, CI.; Chang, S.; Pearce, J.; Verspoor, K. Online Health Information Seeking Behaviour: Understanding Different Search Approaches.
-Proceedings - Pacific Asia Conference on Information Systems, PACIS 2014.
+Proceedings of the 18th Pacific Asia Conference on Information Systems (PACIS 2014).
 AISel.
 2014.

 View a full list of publications on the University of Melbourne’s ‘Find An Expert’ profile